Wongravee Nateetorn

+Early life and education

+Wongravee was born in Ranong, Thailand.
+He graduated secondary school from Suankularb Wittayalai School.
+For his bachelor's degree, Sky studied at Thammasat University under the Faculty of Liberal Arts.

 Career

 He entered the entertainment industry from the competition Hormones The Next Gen in 2013.
 After signing with Nadao Bangkok, he has been taking part in several dramas such as ThirTEEN Terrors (2014), Hormones: The Series (2015), Project S: Side by Side (2017) and My Ambulance (2019).
+He was with the company until 2022, then he signed with GMMTV in 2023.